-A few years ago, I was up to my eyeballs in doll clothes, diapers, Play-Doh, Legos, peanut butter and jelly, and laundry.
-My waking hours were consumed with tantrums, demands, quarrels, and tears.
+A few years ago, I was up to my eyeballs in diapers, laundry, stuffed animals, doll clothes, Legos, peanut butter sandwiches, sticky fingers, and skinned knees.
+My waking hours felt consumed with tantrums, demands, quarrels, and tears.

 We moms often go through our days exhausted, barely able to see straight.
 I adored my children so much my heart hurt from joy.
-Despite my love though, sometimes I felt I was drowning in chaos.
+But, despite my love, sometimes I drowned in the chaos.

-My children are now in middle and high school.
-Once in a while, I still force them to listen to me read.
+My children are now all grown or nearly grown.
+But, occasionally, I still force them to listen to me read.
 They roll their eyes and make fun of me, but they put up with it.